Existence and finite speed of propagation of solutions for a multi-dimensional fractional thin-film equation: Introduction

 where $\Omega \subset \R^d $ is a bounded domain with smooth boundary $\partial \Omega$, $\textbf{n}$ is the exterior normal vector to $\partial\Omega$, $\Omega_T \coloneqq \Omega \times (0,T)$, $d \in \N$, $n > 0$, and $s\in(0,1)$.
 The pressure $p$ is related to the unknown function $u$ via the \emph{spectral fractional Laplacian} (with Neumann boundary conditions), which is defined as

-where $\lambda_k$ and $\phi_k$ are the eigenvalues and the normalized eigenfunctions of the Laplacian on $\Omega$ with the homogeneous Neumann boundary conditions.
+where $\lambda_k$ and $\phi_k$ are the eigenvalues and the normalized eigenfunctions of the Laplacian on $\Omega$ with the homogeneous Neumann boundary conditions, $(u,v)$ denotes the scalar product in $L^2(\Omega)$.
 We refer to \cite{StingaTorrea,AbatangeloValdinoci} for further information on this operator.

-The PDE in \cref{eq:ft} is a nonlocal degenerate parabolic-type equation of order $2(s + 1)$ in which the parameter $s \in (0,1)$ is related to the properties of the medium in which the fracture spreads, while the power $n > 0$ corresponds to different slip conditions on the fluid–solid interface.
+The PDE in \cref{eq:ft} is a nonlocal degenerate parabolic-type equation of order $2(s + 1)$ that arises in modeling hydraulic fractures: the parameter $s \in (0,1)$ is related to the properties of the medium in which the fracture spreads, while the power $n > 0$ corresponds to different slip conditions on the fluid–solid interface.

 It is worthwhile noting that \cref{eq:ft} interpolates between two well-known equations, namely the {\itshape porous medium equation} (PME) (when, formally, $s=0$) and the {\itshape thin film equation} (TFE) (when, formally, $s=1$).